 What you'll study

-The Light in Performance MA offers a unique opportunity to explore current uses and applications of light as a material for performance.
+The Light in Performance MA offers a unique opportunity to practically explore current uses and applications of light as a material for performance.
+Learning happens through a series of experimental workshops in a fully equipped studio theatre, observations/placements, and specialist training with industry partners.

-The programme is aimed at lighting specialists who want to develop and expand their practice in designing with light and non-specialists who want to expand their knowledge of working with light, such as directors, designers, choreographers, dancers, and musicians and artists.
+The programme is aimed at lighting specialists who want to develop and expand their practice in designing with light and non-specialists who want to enhance their knowledge of working with light, such as directors, designers, choreographers, dancers, musicians and artists.

 Why choose this course?